 - There are three small roadside inns by the Arlington Road.

 - The wooden bridge was replaced by a steel-made bridge.

-Here, I’m going to detail you about two maps of the same place and the changes took place in past time.
+Here, I’m going to detail you about two maps of the same place and the changes took place in the past time.

 The maps show changes in a local industrial village of England called Stamdorf between 1985 and 2015.

 The depicted maps are a clear illustration of the changes took place in three decades in a local industrial village named Stamdorf that is located in England.
 Overall, a massive transformation took place in the village and many new facilities have been added.

 In the picture of 1985, the village of Stamdorf looks very basic.
 The River Thames went through and dissected the village.
 A wooden bridge was constructed to connect the two sides of Arlington Road.
-On the north-west corner, there were three small roadside inns on the right-hand side by the road.
-Opposite to those inns, there was a field.
+On the north-west corner, there were three small roadside inns on the north side by the road.
+Opposite those inns, there was a field.
 On the south-east side, a big factory was erected.
-The plantations beautified the area.
+Besides, the plantations beautified the area.